-8-5-24: RIDING ARENA OR STABLE, COMMERCIAL:
+8-5-26: RIDING ARENA OR STABLE, COMMERCIAL:

-A. Any establishment that meets one or more of the following criteria shall be deemed a commercial use and shall require conditional use approval:

-- 1. The riding arena is open to the general public, a homeowners' association or a club. - 2.
+- A. Any establishment that meets one or more of the following criteria shall be deemed a commercial use and shall require conditional use approval: - 1.
+The riding arena is open to the general public, a homeowners' association or a club. - 2.
 The riding arena is for private use but is enclosed within a structure that exceeds twenty-four feet (24') in height and/or the total area of the structure exceeds two thousand (2,000) square feet. - 3.
 The riding arena can be rented by an individual or group. - 4.
 Spectator seating for more than fifty (50) people is provided at the arena. - 5.
 Retail sales accessory to the stable or riding arena are conducted on site. - 6.
-Group lessons are provided to the general public for a fee. - B. All commercial riding arenas and commercial stables shall provide sufficient parking and turnaround areas for horse trailers.
+Group lessons are provided to the general public for a fee.

+- B. All commercial riding arenas and commercial stables shall provide sufficient parking and turnaround areas for horse trailers.
 Such areas shall be designed to preclude vehicles from backing out into a roadway. - C. The minimum property size for commercial stables or commercial riding arenas shall be five (5) acres. - D. Only off-site catering is permitted and must be approved by the Central District Health Department.

-8-5-25: SECONDARY DWELLING UNIT:
+8-5-27: SECONDARY DWELLING UNIT:

 A. One Secondary Dwelling Unit Permitted: One secondary dwelling unit is permitted on the same property in conjunction with and clearly subordinate to a single-family dwelling.
-A secondary dwelling unit shall not be allowed in any zoning district of R-4 or higher.
-The secondary dwelling unit shall count towards the maximum allowance of accessory structures on a lot or parcel as further defined in 8-1E-1 of this title.
+The secondary dwelling unit may either be attached to the primary dwelling or detached.
+A detached secondary dwelling unit shall count towards the maximum allowance of accessory structures on a lot or parcel as further defined in 8-1E-1 of this title.